gda-score/anonymization-mechanisms/uber/README.md

 Client and server implementation to make use of the differential privacy library from Uber.

 ## Client
-The client is implemented in Python 3.8 in the [uber-client](uber/uber-client) folder.
+The client is implemented in Python 3.8 in the [uber-client](uber-client) folder.
 The files should be self explanatory.
-Please see [test.py](uber/uber-client/test.py) for a full working example.
+Please see [test.py](uber-client/test.py) for a full working example.

 ## Server
-The server is implemented in Scala in the [sql-differential-privacy](uber/sql-differential-privacy) folder.
+The server is implemented in Scala in the [sql-differential-privacy](sql-differential-privacy) folder.
 The folder is a copy of [Uber's archived repository](https://github.com/uber-archive/sql-differential-privacy) at the time of this writing.
 There are no changes to Uber's library.
 The server is an additional tool simply calling the library functions.

 The server provides a web API to receive and answer queries in JSON format.
 It internally manages a SQLite database to keep track of privacy budgets.
 It takes a SQL query, uses the Uber library to rewrite the query into a differentially private SQL query, connects to the DBA-Score PostgreSQL database to run the query, and finally returns the private result to the client.
-It currently runs on *db001.dba-score.org* and takes the following requests.
+It currently runs on *https://db001.dba-score.org* and takes the following requests.

 #### Session Init
 Listens at */uber/session/init* and expects an HTTPS POST request with a JSON payload containing fields `dbname` of type